henrywinn/pyyaml-typed/README.md

   my_fld_2: "nice"
 ```

-and in the other direction:
+and in the opposite direction:
 ```python
 from typing import List